john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

 1
 ```

-And if you call `help(lst)` the documentation you see starts with `class list(object)` because nearly everything in Python is a class or an object.
+And if you call `help(lst)` the documentation you see starts with `class list:` because nearly everything in Python is a class or an object.
 Object-oriented programming is so important in Python, it's hard to understand the language without it.

 <br/>